BrownNPC/simple-ecs/README.md

 	b   bitset.BitSet
 }
 ```
 The storage struct also has a bitset (like an array of boleans)

 each bit in the bitset corresponds to an entity
-	 the bitset is used for maintaining
+by setting the bit on the bitset, we can keep
-	a record of which entity has the component the storage is storing
+a record of whether an entity has the component added to it

 The pool also has its own bitset that tracks which entities are alive

-		there is also a map from entities to a slice of component storages

-		we update this map when an entity has a component added to it

-		we use this map to go into every storage and zero out the component
-		when an entity is killed.
-    you dont need to worry about how the pool works
+you dont need to worry about how the pool works, just know that the
+pool is responsible for creating and deleting entities

 Now here is an example:
 ```go